Referring a potential victim to the Assistance system

 If the victim’s situation is not urgent, you must refer the victim to the Assistance system in writing.
 The Assistance system’s workers can help you with filling in the referral form.
 The referral is a proposal/application made to the Assistance system for admitting the potential victim.

-You can write the proposal yourself or your can use the form available via these links in PDF and Word.
+You can write the proposal yourself or your can use the form available via these links in Pdf-format and Word-format.
 The form includes a page for the victim’s consent and information about what you should tell the victim about the Assistance system in order to get the victim's informed consent.

 If you are referring a child to the assistance system, use the appropriate form and read the related guidelines.